-Any automatic renumbering scheme has a potential exposure to hijacking at the moment that a new address is announced.
+Any automatic renumbering scheme has a potential exposure to hijacking.
 Proper network security mechanisms are needed.
 Although there are existing security mechanisms such as SEND, RA guard, secure DHCPv6 etc., they haven't been widely deployed and haven't been verified whether they are suitable for ensuring security while not bringing too much operational complexity and cost.